 How many ship classes does Princess Cruises have?

-Princess Cruises has just three ship classes, with a fourth debuting in 2024.
+Princess Cruises has four ship classes.
 These classes are the Sphere Class, Royal Class, Grand Class, and Coral Class.
 Each class has distinct offerings of its own while still maintaining classic Princess features.

 Sphere Class